davidg7188/about-me/README.md

 ## David Gandara
 ## _Student_
 ### [davidg7188@hstat.org](davidg7188@hstat.org)
-I was born and raised in New York City, and I'm alive
+I was born and raised in Reno, Nevada, and I do good in school

 Schedule: